Skip to content

 Libraries hope for more digitisation as well as more readers of collection, after TNO study

-The joint public libraries in the Netherlands have asked TNO to research the size and costs of digital collections between 2012 and 2016.
+The joint public libraries in the Netherlands have asked TNO to study the size and costs of digital collections between 2012 and 2016.
 State Secretary for Culture Halbe Zijlstra is consulting with provinces and municipalities on amending library legislation.
 That law will also determine how much purchasing digital collection (e-books and music) costs.
 To...

-Small Membership
+Small Cultural Membership

 175 / 12 Months

-Especially for organisations with a turnover or grant of less than 250,000 per year.
+For turnover less than 250,000 per year.

 Posting press releases yourself